RVARELAT/cse15l-lab-reports/lab-report-2.md

             n.next = new Node(value, null);
         }
     }

 ```

 ## Connection of symptom and bug
-- The bug causes our symptom for my input of a linkedList with the values of "15, 14, 17" as when I called the append method, this causes the infinite loop.
-Therefore, our symptom is what our terminal told us which is "java heap space".
-Therefore, for this append method the input would not really matter as the bug is with the method and not the input that it's given.
+- The bug is in the append method for my input of a linkedList with the values of "15, 14, 17" as this causes the infinite loop.
+Our symptom is what our terminal told us which is "java heap space".
+Therefore, for this append method the input would not really matter as the bug is within the method and the input that is given is not really "tested".

 ```
 //Otherwise, loop until the end and add at the end with a null
     while(n.next != null) {